Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 You will need to first select the kind of ticket you want (usually just "Admission tickets"), then at the next screen you will see the days with availability.

-Time slots available on the Vatican website are every half hour, from 8:30am until 3pm.
+Time slots available on the Vatican website are every half hour.

-Whatever time slot you choose, you will have 15 minutes' leeway on either side of that time.
+Whatever time slot you choose, you will have 15 minutes leeway on either side of that time to enter.

-Even if you have an 8:30 am entrance ticket, you will still need to take the time to go through security, exchange your voucher for an actual ticket, and go up into the museums.
+Even if you have an 8 AM entrance ticket, you will still need to take the time to go through security and go up into the museums.

-The official Vatican Museums ticket office closes at 4pm and last entry is at 4 pm.
+The official Vatican Museums ticket office closes once the last entry time has passed.

 In high season, they sell out quickly and you often will not find all time slots available.

-Sometimes it is possible to get tickets even on the same day but in high season, you should try to plan for this at least 1-2 days in advance.
+Sometimes it is possible to get tickets even on the same day but in high season, you should try to plan for this well in advance.

 OPEN THE SISTINE CHAPEL!